fchaillie/Mortgage_Risk_Dashboard/README.md

 Summary:

-The files in this repository "projet7_api" are linked to a project where I put a model on the cloud through the site Heroku using an API.
+The files in this repository "Loan_Project_API" are linked to a project where I put a model on the cloud through the site Heroku using an API.
 The model predicts the likelyhood that a new client could reimburse a loan given the information on the loan request.
 The client information is entered in a dashboard that interacts with an API on Heroku.

 Details: